 - i.
-Maximum Width:

-- The permitted maximum width of any ground floor level tenancy shall not exceed 7 metres.

-- ii.
-Positioning:

-- a.
-Within areas identified as Large Neighbourhood Centres, all buildings are to be built to the front boundary of a site along no less than 50% of the street boundary. - b.
+Maximum Width: - The permitted maximum width of any ground floor level tenancy shall not exceed 7 metres. - ii.
+Positioning: - a.
+Within areas identified as Large Neighbourhood Centres, all buildings are to be built to the front boundary of a site along no less than 50% of the street boundary, except within the Aokautere Neighbourhood Centre (Map 7A.4C) where b. applies. - b.
 Within those areas identified as Small Neighbourhood Centres and Local Stores all buildings shall be built entirely to the front boundary. - c.
 Within those areas identified as Variant Business Centres, there is no requirement to build to the front boundary. - d.
 All buildings and tenancies required to be built to the front boundary shall provide at least one pedestrian entrance at the street. - e.
-Within the Aokautere Neighbourhood Centre (Map 7A.4C) all pedestrian entrances shall be provided at the street frontage (excluding service lanes).
+Within the Aokautere Neighbourhood Centre (7A.43C) all pedestrian entrances shall be provided at the street frontage (excluding service lanes do not form street frontage for the purposes of this standard)12.